digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration.rst

 --------------------------

-To migrate an existing participant node connected to a domain with a non KMS-compatible provider and start using KMS external keys, we need to manually execute the following steps.
+To migrate an existing participant node connected to a domain with a non KMS-compatible provider and start using KMS external keys, you need to manually execute the following steps.
 The general idea is to replicate the old node into a new one that uses a KMS provider and connects to a KMS-compatible domain (e.g. :ref:`running JCE with KMS supported encryption and signing keys <external_key_storage_interoperability>`).

-First, we need to delegate the namespace of the old participant to the new participant:
+First, delegate the namespace of the old participant to the new participant:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/kms/KmsMigrationIntegrationTest.scala
    :language: scala